george-hawkins/micropython-notes/README.md

 Setting up MicroPython on the ESP32 DevKitC VB
 ==============================================

 Most ESP32 development boards feature the basic WROOM module, which has 4MiB of flash but just 520KiB of SRAM - which can be a little tight when running more substantial MicroPython programs.

-An alternative to WROOM is the WROVER module that has an additional 4MiB of SRAM (to be technically correct, it's actually pSRAM).
+However, an alternative to the WROOM module is the WROVER module which has an extra 4MiB of SRAM.

 Espressif produce a board, featuring this module, that's called the ESP32 DevKitC **VB** and is available from: